 Information for landlords

-Tenants may report issues of disrepair to landlords during their tenancy.
-It is important that any matters of disrepair which present a risk to the health and safety of occupiers or visitors to the property are rectified as soon as possible, regardless of any other issues e.g. rent arrears.
+Tenants may report issues of disrepair to you during their tenancy.
+It's important that any matters of disrepair which present a risk to the health and safety of occupiers or visitors to the property are rectified as soon as possible, regardless of any other issues.

-Should any matters of disrepair fail to be rectified by the landlord, it is possible that tenants may contact the council’s Housing Standards Team to arrange for an inspection to be undertaken in order to assess any hazards within the property under the Housing Health and Safety Rating System (HHSRS).
+Should any matters of disrepair fail to be rectified, tenants can contact our Housing Standards Team.
+An inspection can be undertaken to assess any hazards within the property under the Housing Health and Safety Rating System (HHSRS).
 Any hazards identified will be assessed as being either Category 1 or Category 2 depending on their seriousness.

-We will then attempt to get landlords to undertake the necessary works with their cooperation but may look to serve an enforcement notice if necessary in order to ensure that remedial action is taken.
-It is a criminal offence to fail to comply with any enforcement notices which may be served.
+We'll make sure that any necessary works are carried out with your co-operation.
+If necessary, we may serve an enforcement notice to make sure that remedial action is taken.
+It's a criminal offence to fail to comply with any enforcement notices which may be served.

-As of April 2018 the charge for service of an enforcement notice under the Housing Act 2004 will be £315.00.
-We review the charge annually.
+As of April 2018 the charge for serving an enforcement notice under the Housing Act 2004 is £440.
+We review this charge annually.

-In order to access their properties to undertake repairs, landlords must give at least 24 hours’ notice to their tenants and it is advisable that they do this in writing.
-Immediate access may be permitted in emergencies, e.g. a suspected gas leak, etc.
+You must give at least 24 hours’ notice to your tenants to access your properties to undertake repairs.
+It's advisable that you do this in writing.
+Immediate access may be permitted in emergencies.
+For example; a suspected gas leak.